Andy Dick

 Andrew Roane Dick (born Andrew Thomlinson, December 21, 1965) is an American actor and comedian.
 Dick was born in Charleston, South Carolina, and joined The Second City and studied improvisational theater.
-Dick has had a long career as a stand-up comedian; he has appeared throughout the US, has released several comedy albums, and has acted in television and film.
+Dick has had a long career as a stand-up comedian; he has appeared throughout the United States, has released several comedy albums, and has acted in television and film.
 Dick's first regular television role was on The Ben Stiller Show on Fox.
 In the mid-1990s, he regularly appeared on NBC's NewsRadio and as a supporting character on Less than Perfect.
 He also had two short-lived television series on MTV; these were the sketch comedy series The Andy Dick Show (2001) and the reality series The Assistant (2004).
 He also is noted for his behavior on a number of Comedy Central Roasts, stand-up comedy performances, and late night talk show appearances.

 Dick is also known for his eccentric behavior, problems with drug addiction, allegations of sexual misconduct, and arrests.
-Dick has said he has tried to deal with his drug and alcohol-use disorders for years and by 2016, he said he had undergone drug rehabilitation programs 20 times.
+Dick has said he has tried to deal with his drug and alcohol-use disorders for years and by 2025, he said he had undergone drug rehabilitation programs 37 times.
 In 2022, after a conviction for a 2018 offense, Dick was ordered to register as a sex offender.